n1crack/clear-logs-command/README.md

 # Clear Logs Command for Laravel

 A Laravel Artisan command to clear application logs with additional options.
+The logs cleared by this command are located in the logs directory within the Laravel storage folder.
+It is a standard practice in Laravel to store logs in this location.

 ## Installation